vjoshy/vinayjoshy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a Master of Science in Statistics student at the [University of Guelph](https://www.uoguelph.ca/) supervised by the wonderful [Dr. Zeny Feng](https://mathstat.uoguelph.ca/people/feng).
 My research is on finite mixture models, particularly developing regularization methods for generalized linear regression mixture models.
 I completed my undergraduate degree in Bachelor of Mathematics at the University of Guelph and a Technical Diploma in Biotechnology at [Mohawk College](https://www.mohawkcollege.ca/).
+My most recent CV can be found [here](https://drive.google.com/file/d/10NE70TaEiNMN6H0XQ2IN9M1PDme7vKfX/view?usp=sharing).

 **Contact**: joshy (at) uoguelph (dot) ca\\